WenYHsieh/wenyhsieh.github.io/blog/2025-05-01-deploy-with-cloud-run.md

 tags: [cloud-run, DevOps, GCP]
 ---
 # Deployment with Cloud run
+This article introduces how we can deploy a service (take NextJS as an example) to Google Cloud Run using Docker and GCP Artifact Registry.

 ## Create a project on GCP
+First, we need to create a project on GCP.

 ## Create an Artifact registry

-go to ‘Artifact registry’ and click ‘+ CREATE REPOSITORY’ to create a repository for out application.
+After creating the project, navigate to ‘Artifact registry’ and click ‘+ CREATE REPOSITORY’ to create a repository for out application.

 Fill out proper info., like so: